acv-auctions/manifold/README.rst

         other_value = StringField(required=False, max_length=128)

-and then we can use this in our code to provide a full Request --> Response function like so:
+and then we can use this in our code to provide a full Request and Response function like so:

 .. code:: python